CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 - [x] Gold tool durability is doubled
 - [x] Undid the additional cooldown on missed attacks Mojang added in 1.8 which soft-capped CPS to 10
 - [x] Item cooldown now affects attacking as well as right click
-- [x] Players, Projectiles, and Magic ignore invulnerability ticks
+- [x] Players and Projectiles ignore invulnerability ticks
 - [ ] Command to get the attribute name(s) and UUID(s) on an item
 - [x] An attack can now be queued when you attack while on cooldown